A Great Apartment Website Design = More Signed Leases

-Along with making NAP information consistent, you also want to make this information easy to find on your apartment website.
+Besides making NAP information consistent, you also want to make this information easy to find on your apartment website.
 Whether your audience is reading your content on their mobile phone or desktop computer, you need to make sure that they can easily find and understand how to contact you when they are ready to schedule a tour or sign a lease.

 Many apartment managers have seen success by placing their community’s phone number and address in a sticky header on their site.
-This will ensure that the most critical information about their apartment complex remains in a prominent position at the top of the website so people can contact your office quickly.
+This ensures that the most critical information about their apartment complex remains in a prominent position at the top of the website so people can contact your office quickly.

 You can add these CTAs as blocks between paragraphs and sections on different pages.
-This not only improves the visual layout of your apartment website, but it will also help direct your readers to take action and close more deals with potential tenants.
+This not only improves the visual layout of your apartment website but will also help direct your readers to take action and close more deals with potential tenants.

 While you are at it, you should also put NAP information in the footer of your site.
 Be sure to use the same NAP information throughout your entire website and use the same data in all local directories that you build for your Local SEO strategy.

 One of the best ways to get noticed and nurture prospects is to produce fantastic blog content.
 By developing a blog, you can answer the needs of your residences and create accessible content that people are searching for online.

 This means you can use blogging to boost rankings in search engines and meet the needs of your prospective tenants.
 Both of these facts can lead to more signed leases throughout the year!

 When planning your site design, you should make sure that your photo gallery is user-friendly and showcases the lifestyle or benefits of your property.

-You can take professional photos of your property, or allow your residents to submit User Generated Content through Instagram contests.
-Either way, you will want to have a variety of styles to get many aspects of your property.
+You can take professional photos of your property or allow your residents to submit User-Generated Content through Instagram contests.
+Either way, you will want to have various styles to get many aspects of your property.

-If you know that many of your tenants need a pet-friendly apartment, then you should highlight your dog park or other features that will be beneficial to those individuals.
+If you know that many of your tenants need a pet-friendly apartment, you should highlight your dog park or other features beneficial to those individuals.